 This was operationally defined as the vocation from which the convenor derives major part of his income.
-It was scored as follows :
+It was scored as follows

-Sl.No.
-Category of Response Score
+sl No Category of Response Score

-1. Agriculture 2
+1 Agriculture 2

-2. Service 1
+2 Service 1

-3. Business 1
+3 Business 1

-4. Others 1
+4 Others 1

-ANNUAL INCOME :
+ANNUAL INCOME

 This was defined as the total earning of the respondent from both agricultural and non agricultural sources in an year expressed in terms of rupees.
 The agricultural sources included income from cultivation of different crops and allied enterprises, while non agricultural sources included income from service, business and such other vocations.
-The procedure followed by Seema (1986) was used here.
+The procedure followed by Seema (1986) was used here social participation was operationalised in this study as the extent of involvement of an individual in any formal organisation in his community.
+The scale used by Karippai (1988) was followed here with modification to suit this study.
+The social participation was measured in terms of the membership of the individual in the organisations his well as his frequency of participation in its activities.
+The scoring pattern of this variable was done as follows.

-SOCIAL PARTICIPATION :
+SOCIAL PARTICIPATION .

-Sadamate (1978) defined social participation of the respondent as participation in social institutions as a member or as an office bearer.
+Sadamate (1978) defined social participation of the respondent as participation in social institutions as a member or as an office bearer